jorabin/KeePassJava2/readme.md

 - Read and write KeePass 2.x format (KDBX file formats V3 and V4)
 - Keepass 2.x Password and Keyfile Credentials
-- Read KeePass 1.x format (Rijndael only)
+- Read KeePass 1.x format (KDB format, Rijndael only)
 - *No* requirement for JCE Policy Files
 - Android compatible
 - Interfaces for Database, Group and Entry allow compatible addition of other formats
+- Pluggable memory storage and protection strategy

 It is licensed under the Apache 2 License and is currently usable.